sronilsson/simba/docs/Scenario1.md

   <img width="385" height="106" src="https://github.com/sgoldenlab/simba/blob/master/images/classifier1.PNG">
 </p>

 6. The sub-menu `Animal Settings` is the number of animals and body parts that that the pose estimation tracking data contains.
 The default for **SimBA** is 2 animals and 16 body parts ( `2 animals, 16bp`).
 There are a few other - **yet not validaded** - options, accessible in the dropdown menu.
-This selection is the annotation configuration you should have previously used when labelling images in DeepLabCut, see the tutorial for **[Pose estimation body-part labelling](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling)** for more information.
+This selection is the annotation configuration you should have previously used when labelling images in DeepLabCut or DeepPoseKit - see the tutorial for **[Pose estimation body-part labelling](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling)** for more information.

+*>Note:* If you want to use a different body-part configuration that is not shown in the drop-down menu - go tho the tutorial for creating [user-defined pose-configurations](https://github.com/sgoldenlab/simba/blob/simba_JJ_branch/docs/Pose_config.md) in SimBA

 7. Click on `Generate Project Config` to generate your project.
 The project folder will be located in the specified `Project Path`.
 The Project will remain open, and the main console will report that the project has been created.